This is where all 50 states stand on reopening

 Lee said the state would begin reopening the economy in May.

-"It'll be smart, it'll be safe, it'll be measured but we do not have a definitive decision on what those steps will be yet," Lee said during Monday's press briefing.
+"It'll be smart, it'll be safe, it'll be measured but we do not have a definitive decision on what those steps will be yet," Lee said during a news conference April 13.

 Texas